The evolution of Norton™ 360: A brief timeline of cyber safety

 The features varied, but the simplified lineup made it easy for users to select the product that fit their needs.

 Cybercrime has evolved.
 Today’s threats aren’t just computer viruses, but attacks on devices, online privacy, identity and home network.
 That’s why Norton, a global leader in consumer cybersecurity, is now together with LifeLock a leader in identity theft protection — as a part of one company dedicated to Cyber Safety.

 The result?
-All-in-one protection for devices, identity and online privacy — NEW Norton 360 with LifeLock.
+All-in-one protection for devices, identity and online privacy — Norton 360 with LifeLock.

 Norton 360 with LifeLock is the most powerful protection yet.
 It combines the security and identity features of Norton and LifeLock with Norton Secure VPN for online privacy.
 Customers now have one groundbreaking solution with Norton 360 with LifeLock.
 It provides a comprehensive solution with a single mission: to be the customers’ ally in the fight against cyberthreats.

 To help safeguard consumers in today’s evolving digital universe, NortonLifeLock has evolved to provide all-in-one protection.
 Around the globe in more than 50 countries, people and families rely on NortonLifeLock products to help protect against viruses, malware, online tracking, attacks on home Wi-Fi networks, identity theft, plus much more.